Alberto Núñez Feijóo: Regional languages

 Under Feijóo in 2009, the PPdeG dropped its support for the Galician language, which had been supported by his predecessor and founder of the PP, Manuel Fraga.
 In 2019, it was reported that Galician was now mandatory for all teacher candidates in the region, though Feijóo had personally said that knowledge of it would be desired but not mandatory.
 This policy put him against a proposal by national PP leader Pablo Casado, in which no public job would require knowledge of a regional language.
 During the congress in which he was confirmed as PP president, he declared their language policy to be one of "cordial bilingualism".

+2025–2026 Iranian protests

+While the Sánchez government initially refrained from issuing an official statement regarding the anti-government protests in Iran, Feijóo expressed his support on 9 January, stating: “The people of Iran are fighting for their freedom, with women at the forefront.”
+He further emphasized, “Spain must support without ambiguity those who risk their lives to be free.
+Without silences.
+Without nuances.”

 Personal life

 A 2009 profile of Feijóo by El País observed that his personal life and spending habits were more austere than those of the previous regional president, Touriño.
 Feijóo was in a relationship with the journalist Carmen Gámir from 2000 to 2012.
 Since 2013 he has been in a relationship with Zara Home director Eva Cárdenas, who gave birth to his only child, also named Alberto, in February 2017.
 Feijóo is known as an admirer of Galician cuisine and a supporter of the football club Deportivo de La Coruña.

 Feijóo speaks Spanish and Galician while his English is considered poor.
 He was attacked for this by PSOE, who argued that it is essential for a prime minister to speak fluent English.
 He replied that there are always translators at international summits.
 Feijóo is a Catholic.